drzchen/movec/README.md

 * bin: It contains the binary executable file of Movec.
 * examples: It contains some small examples for testing Movec.
 * benchmarks-memsafe: It contains the SARD and memsafe benchmark suites.
+* benchmarks-nptrs: It contains the nptrs benchmark suite.
 * benchmarks-mibench: It contains the MiBench benchmark suite.
-    Available at an URL given at HotCRP.
+    Available at an URL given at HotCRP and its website.
 * benchmarks-mibench-safer: A safer version of the MiBench benchmark suite.
     Available at an URL given at HotCRP.
 * benchmarks-spec-cpu-2017: It contains the SPEC CPU 2017 benchmark suite.
-    Available at an URL given at HotCRP.
+    Available at an URL given at HotCRP and its website.
 * benchmarks-spec-cpu-2017-safer: A safer version of the SPEC CPU 2017 benchmark suite.
     Available at an URL given at HotCRP.